 Assess the Situation

 As with any investigation, the officer must first determine the specific elements of the crime and whether the laws in their jurisdiction support prosecution.
 For example, can the charges be sustained even if guilt is proven?
 Given the many new technologies in use, very often common law, and federal and state statutes have not caught up to the offenses.
 Another factor to consider when investigating cyber crimes is the global nature of the Internet.
-Is it often beneficial to consult with your prosecutor to gain additional insight into specific crimes.
+It is often beneficial to consult with your prosecutor to gain additional insight into specific crimes.

 Conduct the Initial Investigation

-When conducting a cyber crime investigation, normal investigative methods are still important.
+When conducting a cybercrime investigation, normal investigative methods are still important.
 Asking who, what, where, when, why and how questions is still important.
 The investigator should also still ask the following questions:

 - Who are the potential suspects?

 - Were these crime limited to US jurisdiction?

 - Where might the physical and digital evidence be located?